-‘Teen Mom OG’s Amber Portwood Accused Of Assaulting Fiancé Matt Baier
+‘Teen Mom OG’s Amber Portwood Accused Of Assaulting Fiance Matt Baier

 #TheyreTalking,” she wrote.

-The blogger seems to be implying that Amber Portwood’s fiancé has threatened her, in a tweet, but currently there is no record of the conversation.
+In a tweet, the blogger seems to be implying that Amber Portwood’s fiance has threatened her, but currently there is no record of the conversation.
 It may be possible that Matt Baier deleted his tweet after she responded.

 I didn't send you any nudes, so I don't have to watch what I say @mattbEPT ????????
 If I'm gonna tell it then I gotta tell it ALLLLL #UsherVoice